K4TEL/atrium-nlp-enrich/README.md

 ### ▶ Step 1: Prepare text files from Page-Specific ALTOs

+> [!IMPORTANT]
+> If you already have a directory of extracted text files from ALTO XMLs,
+> you can skip Step 1 and proceed directly to Step 2.

-First, ensure you have a directory 📁 containing your page-level `<file>.alto.xml` files.
+First, ensure you have a directory 📁 containing your page-level `<file>.alto.xml` files:
 ```
 PAGE_ALTO/
 ├── <file1>